aws-samples/amazon-ec2-image-builder-samples/CDK/Linux/hello-world/README.md

 To update the parent image in Imaging building pipeline definition, it can be done by updating the value of the configuration key `ImageBuilderPipelineConfigurations/parentImage`.
 Please note that this key is a map with multiple AMI ids for different regions.
 The same AMI image could have different AMI IDs in different regions, please make sure to update the new AMI IDs for all regions or only specific region depends on your needs.

-The follow configuration snippet shows the update of parent AMI to `ami-123` for region `ap-southeast-2`
+The follow configuration snippet shows the update of parent AMI to `arn:aws:imagebuilder:ap-southeast-2:aws:image/ubuntu-server-22-lts-x86/2025.12.12` for region `ap-southeast-2`

-The latest AMI IDs can be found from [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)
+The latest AMI IDs can be found from [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) or by using AWS Image Builder managed images.

 ```
 "ImageBuilderPipelineConfigurations": [